tlranda/genshin/README.md

 	* Matplotlib

 [Setup]
+0. Create a MySQL server to host the DB.

 1. Specifying database connection

 Certain functionalities in this framework require a specially formatted `*.db` file.
 For each line in this file, specify a MySQL command line argument, colon, and the appropriate value, such as given below: